June 2022 / VIDEO

 Reason for Optimism, Strong Balance Sheets

-(Fig. 1) Household and corporate wealth could help buffer slowing growth
+(Fig. 1) Household and corporate wealth could help buffer

 On the other hand, global central banks—led by the U.S. Federal Reserve—are tightening monetary policies aggressively, while governments around the world are pulling back dramatically on fiscal stimulus measures.
 Further, the pandemic has negatively disrupted supply chains and labor markets, and Russia’s military aggression in Ukraine has damaged the global supply of energy, food products, and numerous industrial metals.